Setting up your application to send Sentry releases data fully is a multi-step process, and is adaptable to your organization's needs.

 - Install a repository integration so Sentry can access your commit history.
 (You can also upload commit data manually through our API if you don't want to use an integration.)

 - Configure your release management script to associate commits with each release.
 If you're using one of our release automation options, this will be done for you.

-Learn more about the benefits of tracking commits in Suspect Commits.
+Learn more about the benefits of tracking commit in Associate Commits.